-Note that Danny writes the R first as a D, then adds the legs, making it an R. These two letters are backward.
-I'm reminded of Wendy's yellow jacket in the Saturday section with the two cactus on the front pockets which looked like 4's, and I had wondered if these could represent D's (daleth, door).
+Note that Danny writes the center R first as a D, then adds the legs, making it an R. The center R and D are backward, whereas the M and U can be read left to right or right to left as they're symmetrical.
+The R and D remind me of Wendy's yellow jacket in the Saturday section with the two cactus on the front pockets which looked like 4's, and I had wondered if these could represent D's (daleth, door).
 Then when she turned we saw a cactus on the back of her jacket that was then reversed...and had a person taking a siesta against it.
 In the next section Wendy was wearing the same jacket and was lying down.
 Here, Wendy is sleeping.
 These are the only times we see her resting/sleeping.

 Wendy starts up.